msn100001/Clipboard_Manager/README.md

 ├── clipboard_manager_errors.log  # Log file for error tracking (auto-generated)
 ```

+---

+## 📂 Export/Import File Format

+- **Export**: Clipboard entries are exported to a text file with a delimiter (`---ENTRY---`) to distinguish between entries.
+- **Import**: The application automatically parses imported files and restores clipboard entries.

+---

-## Error Logging
+## 🛡️ Error Logging

 All errors are logged to `clipboard_manager_errors.log`.
-Ensure this file exists or will be created by the application in the current directory.
+Ensure this file exists or is created in the current directory by the application.

+---

-## Contributing
+## 🤝 Contributing

-Feel free to fork this project and submit pull requests.
-For major changes, please open an issue to discuss the changes first.
+Contributions are welcome!
+Fork this repository, make your changes, and submit a pull request.
+For major changes, please open an issue to discuss your ideas.

+---

-## License
+## 📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+---

-## Acknowledgments
+## 🙌 Acknowledgments

 - **PyQt5** for GUI development
 - **Pillow** for image processing
-- Python community for tools and libraries
+- The Python community for tools and libraries